Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - the individual’s rights concerning his or her data (regarding access, opposition, correction and deletion); and

-- if the data will be transferred internationally, the conditions of the transfer, the country to which it will be transferred, the level of data protection, the purpose of the transfer and the recipient of the data.
+- in case of cross border transfer, the conditions of the transfer, the country to which it will be transferred, the level of data protection, the purpose of the transfer and the recipient of the data.

 Data security and breach notification

-Security obligations Are there specific security obligations that must be complied with?
-Both French law and the EU Data Protection Directive state that the data controller must ensure the security and confidentiality of the personal data that it processes.
+Both French law and the EU Data Protection Regulation state that the data controller and the processor must ensure that the processing and the storage of personal data are carried out in a secure and confidential manner.
 This includes the obligation not to let any unauthorised person or body access the data.
 Certain authorities (eg, judges or administrative agents in specific cases) are considered to be authorised by law, as well as any person under the direct authority of the data controller or its subcontractors.

-As for actual security measures, the national authority for data control (CNIL) requires data controllers to undertake systematic risk assessments before processing data and maintain surveillance over the stability and efficiency of their security systems.
+As for actual security measures, the Commission National Informatique et Liberté (CNIL) (the French data protection authority) requires data controllers to undertake systematic risk assessments before processing data and maintain scrutiny over the stability and efficiency of their security systems.

 Electronic marketing and internet use

-Electronic marketing Are there rules specifically governing unsolicited electronic marketing (spam)?
-The Trust in Digital Economy Law provides that any commercial prospecting by means of telephone, fax or electronic communications is prohibited without the prior agreement of the data subject.
+The Trust in Digital Economy Act 2004 provides that any commercial prospecting by means of telephone, fax or electronic communications is prohibited without the prior agreement of the data subject.
 Such prospecting must always indicate the address of the prospector and provide the possibility to unsubscribe from these communications.
 The CNIL controls the application of these rules and can issue fines for unsolicited electronic marketing of up to €3,000 for a natural person and €15,000 for a legal entity.

 - the storage of cookies on their computers;